 24.4 The Complaints Sub-Committee will meet in private session and neither the complainant nor the person complained about will be invited to attend.

-24.5 At the meeting the PCP Officer and the Monitoring Officer will present the available written information to the Sub-Committee.
+24.5 At the meeting the Panel Officer and the Monitoring Officer will present the available written information to the Sub-Committee.

 24.6 Given the Panel’s inability to investigate, the Complaints Sub-Committee will only be able to ask the complainant and the person complained about to provide information.
 Both parties will be invited to make a statement in support of their position and will be expected to answer any questions posed and, where necessary, to provide additional evidence to the members of the Complaints Sub-Committee.